Mosibi/whr_930/README.md

 # WHR 930
 Manage a Storkair WHR 930 system using MQTT.

+See also my [blog posting](https://blog.mosibi.nl/domotica/2017/12/31/control-a-storkair-zehnder-whr-930-ventilation-unit-using-mqtt.html) I wrote about the WHR 930

 ## Installation and configuration
 This (python) code uses some libraries that need to be installed.
 Assuming you are using a Raspberry Pi or another Debian based Linux distribution, the following command's will install the dependencies